shalvah/twitter-error-handler/README.md

 - The `endpoint` is the path to the API you called.
 It's helpful so you can easily track what calls triggered what errors in your logs.

 - The `response` object is the original Twitter API response, as a JavaScript object.
 This package was designed to work with [Twit](https://github.com/ttezel/twit#readme) (a very good Twitter API client).
-With Twit, the `response` object you pass in is the error in the catch block (as shown in the examples above)/ To use any other Twitter API client, you only need to pass in an `endpoint` and a `response` object matching the description above.
+With Twit, the `response` object you pass in is the error in the catch block (as shown in the examples above).
+To use any other Twitter API client, you only need to pass in an `endpoint` and a `response` object matching the description above.

 ## Output
 When you call the `handleTwitterErrors` function within a catch block, it wil perform checks on any errors passed to it and wrap the errors into a special Error object, and then throw it.
 The idea is to represent all [possible Twitter API errors](https://developer.twitter.com/en/docs/basics/response-codes.html) as an instance of one of the following